Breed Standards : Scenthound Group : American Leopard Hound

 American Leopard Hound gait is smooth and effortless, with good reach of forequarters.
 Rear quarters have strong driving power, with hocks fully extending.
 Viewed from any position, legs turn neither in nor out, nor do feet cross or interfere with each other.
 As speed increases, feet tend to converge toward center line of balance.

-Color that is more than one-third white.
-Albinism.
 Excessively long hair, silky or wavy hair.
-Deaf.
-Blind.